Updated: August 2021

 Where’s the best place to get information about entry restrictions?

 https://www.gov.uk/foreign-travel-advice - For the latest on entry requirements for UK citizens who plan to travel.

 https://ec.europa.eu/consularprotection/travel-advice_en - The EU has collected the links for each European country's foreign departments for official information.

 https://travel.state.gov/ - For the latest travel advisories for US citizens.

 https://www.skyscanner.net/travel-restrictions - Has a cool visual map tool for understanding restrictions from most countries.

 Which airlines have the best flexibility policies for new bookings?

-This information is up to date as of March 5th 2021, it could change in the future so double check before booking.
+This information is up-to-date as of July 29, 2021, it could change in the future so double check before booking.